Construction Methods Based on Minimum Weight Distribution for Polar Codes with Successive Cancellation List Decoding: Performance Evaluation

+Fig. \ref{FigTargetSNR}(a) provides the required SNRs of SCL decoding with $N=128$, $L = 8$ and BLER $\le 10^{-4}$.
+In Fig. \ref{FigTargetSNR}(a), we observe that the required SNRs of polar sequence \cite{3GPP_5G_polar}, GA algorithm \cite{GA} and MWD sequence are close to the required SNRs of corresponding MWUB.
+Then, since the polar codes constructed by the MWD sequence have the optimum MWUB, the required SNRs are less than or equal to those of the polar sequence and GA algorithm.
+Specifically, the MWD sequence shows about $0.68$dB and $1.13$dB SNR gaps at $R = 0.75$ compared with the GA algorithm and the polar sequence, respectively.
+Thus, MWD sequence can improve the performance of polar codes with medium list size for short code length.
+Next, there is about $0.45$dB SNR gap between the MWD sequence and the corresponding MWUB at $R = 0.5$, which means SCL decoding with list size larger than $8$ can provide less minimum required SNR to achieve BLER $\le 10^{-4}$.
 Fig. \ref{FigTargetSNR}(b) provides the required SNRs of SCL decoding with $N=256$, $L = 16$ and BLER $\le 10^{-3}$.
-In Fig. \ref{FigTargetSNR}(b), the optimum AUB of the MWD sequence also leads to the corresponding minimum required SNRs less than or equal to those of GA algorithm and polar sequence.
+In Fig. \ref{FigTargetSNR}(b), the optimum MWUB of the MWD sequence also leads to the corresponding minimum required SNRs less than or equal to those of GA algorithm and polar sequence.
 The MWD sequence has about $0.75$dB and $1.07$dB SNR gaps at $R = 0.5625$ compared with the GA algorithm and the polar sequence, respectively.
-Compared with Fig. \ref{FigTargetSNR}(a), more cases show SNR gaps between the MWD sequence and the AUB.
+Compared with Fig. \ref{FigTargetSNR}(a), more cases show SNR gaps between the MWD sequence and the MWUB.
 Specifically, the SNR gaps are $0.38$dB, $1.37$dB and $0.83$dB at $R = 0.3125$, $R = 0.375$ and $R = 0.625$, respectively.
 The reason is that as the code length increases, the polar codes constructed by the MWD sequence cannot satisfy \eqref{BGRcre4}, which means the required SNRs of the MWD sequence with limited list size deviate from the ML performance.
 Thus, increasing list size can further improve the performance of MWD sequence to approach the ML performance.

-In general, the MWD sequence is a nested construction method unrelated to the channel parameters and can replace the polar sequence in 5G for short polar codes with superior performance under SCL decoding over other sequence construction methods.